Mixed together to make a 5% salt solution. If you need two litres of

 heavy plastic freezer bag inside another.
 Fill the inner bag with a salt

-brine of 3 tablespoons salt to 1 quart of water and tightly close both bags
+brine of three tablespoons salt to one litre of water and tightly close both bags

 to prevent leaks.
 Place on top of the pickles, making sure it fits tightly